sbmur/SebFlix/README.md

+# NOTE: Source code is outdated just download from releases

 # 🎬 SebFlix

 **SebFlix** is a modern, feature-rich Movie & TV desktop application designed for a smooth, customizable, and ad-free streaming experience.